24 Household Uses for Vinegar From Cleaning to Beauty to Pets and Outside

 2. Get Out Stubborn Stains

 Keep a spray bottle of white vinegar next to the clothes hamper.
 Use it to spray splashes of tomato sauce, wine stains and last night’s chili to reduce the strength of stubborn stains.
+You can soak stained items in vinegar for an hour or overnight, and then wash.
+Remember to not put the garment in the dryer if the stain hasn’t completely gone.

 3. Brighten White Clothes